 Vesselin Paunov received his PhD in Physical Chemistry in 1997 from the University of Sofia, Bulgaria, where he studied the lateral capillary interactions between colloid particles adsorbed at liquid surfaces.
 During his PhD studies he did two specializations: (i) in 1995 funded by EU TEMPUS program at the Department of Chemical Engineering at the University of Partas, Greece, and (ii) in 1996 funded the Volkswagen foundation at the Institute of Fluid Mechanics at the University of Erlangen, Germany.
 After completing his PhD in 1997, Vesselin was awarded NATO/RS Postdoctoral Fellowship at the Department of Chemistry of the University of Hull where he worked on projects related to wetting phenomena and colloid interactions.
 In 1998, he moved to the USA as a Post-Doctoral Fellow at the Chemical Engineering department of the University of Delaware where he specialized in research on microemulsions.
-He was appointed as a lecturer in Physical Chemistry at the University of Hull in 2000 and was promoted to Senior Lecturer in 2004, Reader in 2008 and Professor in 2013.
-Currently, he is a Professor of Physical Chemistry and Advanced Materials at the Department of Chemistry and Biochemistry.
+He was appointed as a lecturer in Physical Chemistry at the University of Hull in 2000 and was promoted to Senior Lecturer in 2004, Reader in 2008 and Professor Physical Chemistry and Advanced Materials in 2013.

 - Member of the Materials Research Society (USA)

 - Member of the Royal Society of Chemistry (UK)